chazelton331/mm-concept-detection-experiments/README.md

 -In <code>IOUtil</code>

 _Used Libraries_
-In order to make possible to run the aforementioned demos you must insert in matlab path the libraries bellow:
+In order to make possible to run the aforementioned demo you must include in your build path the following libraries:

 1. jamtio - http://sourceforge.net/projects/jmatio/
 2. javabuilder (matlab R2012a 7.17) - http://www.mathworks.com/products/compiler/mcr/